alicecaml/alicecaml.org/content/install.md

 You'll need `curl` and `git` to be installed in order to run the script.
 After completing the installation the `alice` command will be available in new terminal sessions.
 Currently this works on macOS and Linux.
-Window users can still install Alice [manually](#manual-installation).
+Window users can still install the binary distribution of Alice [manually](#manual-installation).

-For most users this should be sufficient for install Alice.
-Read on to learn more about different options for installing Alice.

 The installer will create a `~/.alice` directory containing the `alice` executable, environment scripts which can be sourced in your shell config file